Types of Credit-Bearing Programs

 Exchange Programs - Exchange

 Dartmouth has exchange programs with other educational institutions, both in the United States and in other countries.
-Students participating on exchange programs are directly enrolled at the partner institution, enabling them to have a university experience very similar to that of a student of the host institution.
+Undergraduate students participating on exchange programs are directly enrolled at the partner institution, enabling them to have a university experience very similar to that of a student of the host institution.

 Grades received in courses from exchange terms do not affect the cumulative average at Dartmouth, and will be counted toward the maximum of four (4) transfer credits allowed.

-Information regarding procedures for prior approval of transfer credit from exchange programs is available from the Off-Campus Programs Office and the Registrar's Office.
+Information regarding procedures for prior approval of transfer credit from exchange programs is available from the Registrar's Office.
 Those interested in transfer credit should also review the information about 'Off-Campus Activities' that is located in the 'Regulations' section of the O.R.C..

 Other Transfer Credit - Transfer Terms

-Students may transfer up to a totel of four (4) credits to Dartmouth throughout their academic career.
+Students may transfer up to a total of four (4) credits to Dartmouth throughout their academic career.
 A transfer term fee is assessed for the term, regardless of the number of courses transferred.
 Dartmouth financial aid is not available for transfer terms.
-Students may check with a financial aid counselor regarding their situation in the event they may be eligible for loans.
-Students may be asked to provide a copy of approved forms to the Financial Aid Office.
+Undergradutae students may check with a financial aid counselor regarding their situation in the event they may be eligible for loans.
+Undergraduate students may be asked to provide a copy of approved forms to the Financial Aid Office.

 Detailed transfer credit informaiton can be found on the Registrar's Office website.